 The request for permission to reproduce them as text in the prints was the immediate reason for my visit to his studio in Chelsea in March 2000 to meet him and to see the work.
 In fact I had the pleasure of a whole afternoon in Chelsea talking with him and a group of his students as well.

 I met him again later in London on 10 June 2000 when the prints were exhibited at Flowers East amongst a larger collection of Sir Eduardo's work.
-The world of art galleries is not my world, as you can tell from my visit to the Tate Modern.
 I am highly suspicious of claims of artists to say anything significant about science and scientists.
 BUT...

 ...I recognise something of my own style, though of course far more concentrated and intense in Paolozzi's work: a web of iconic allusions, quotations and links, some public and some private, almost secret.
 Alan Turing: the enigma has this character in its buried quotations and puns.